grammyjs/website/site/docs/plugins/README.md

+---
+next: ./guide.md
+---

 # What Is a Plugin?

-There is a popular principle in computing stating that software should be concise and minimal, but extensible.
+We want grammY to be concise and minimal, but extensible.
 Why?
 Because not everyone uses everything!
 Plugins are designed as extra functionalities added to said pieces of software.